 The Estonian Convention Bureau follows the recommendations of the Estonian authorities in regards to Covid-19.
 Below you will find links to relevant sites along with main measures and temporary adjustments imposed in Estonia.

 The Estonian border is currently open to citizens from European Union, the Schengen area countries and a number of countries outside of the EU.
-Upon arrival in Estonia, a person must be in quarantine for 10 days .
-The details of information regarding border crossing are continuously updated, and updated information is available on the website of the Police and Border Guard and the Ministry of Forgein Affairs.
+Upon arrival in Estonia, a person must be in self- quarantine for 10 days .
+The details of information regarding border crossing are continuously updated, and updated information is available on the website of the Ministry of Forgein Affairs.

 People who do not want to stay in self-imposed isolation for ten days after arriving in Estonia, are required to perform a coronavirus PCR test up to 72 hours before arrival in the country.
 While staying in Estonia, it is then possible to take a second test not earlier than on the sixth day after the first test taken abroad.
 A person is released from the ten-day isolation obligation prematurely if the results of both tests are negative.